 As you age, you may become highly susceptible to health-related problems.
 In such a scenario, you need to possess ample liquidity by your side to meet necessary medical expenditures.
 PMVVY lacks liquidity aspect which makes it an unsuitable investment product.

-You are allowed to surrender the policy but only upon expiry of lock-in period of 3 years.
-Secondly, you can surrender only for treatment of critical illnesses.
+You are allowed to surrender the policy but only upon the expiry of the lock-in period of 3 years.
+Secondly, you can surrender only for the treatment of critical illnesses.
 It’s an impediment to having access to your hard-earned money when you are in dire need.